serde-rs/serde-rs.github.io/future/_src/variant-attrs.md

 - ##### `#[serde(skip_serializing)]`

-  Never serialize this variant, fail if it tries to be serialized.
+  Never serialize this variant.
+Trying to serialize this variant is treated as an error.

 - ##### `#[serde(skip_deserializing)]`